haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 * It is too expressive, as it allows users to override entire build phases.
 This flexibility turns the building of a package into a black box, which pessimises certain parts of `cabal-install`.
+* It is opaque, as all the customisation is encapsulated inside the `Setup` executable.
+  This means that build tools such as `cabal-install` or `HLS` have no way to inspect which customisations have been made (this means for example that `HLS` is not aware of any `hookedPreProcessors` declared by the user).
 * It often isn't possible to perform the customisation you need using only pre/post hooks, as they aren't expressive enough.
   This leads to users instead overriding the main phase, manually taking some pre/post steps and propagating the information to/from the main build phase.